-Hours of new body-camera footage from Orlando Nightclub shooting released
+Hours of new body-camera footage from Orlando nightclub shooting released

 “We were in it to win it, you know?”
 Medvetz said.
 “And we didn’t want to leave.”

 Instead, the police prepared to move in.
-With victims still trapped inside the nightclub, and the suspect threatening to set off explosives, hostage negotiator Brennan knew he was running out of time.
+With victims still trapped inside the nightclub, and the suspect threatening to set off explosives, Andy Brennan knew he was running out of time.

-In his fourth and final phone call with Mateen, Brennan tried again to convince him to come out of the nightclub without his weapons, but after making his demands, Mateen hung up.
+In his fourth and final phone call with Mateen, Brennan tried again to persuade him to come out of the nightclub without his weapons, but after making his demands, Mateen hung up.

-It was after that fourth phone call that Chief John Mina decided his officers would have to storm the back bathrooms of the nightclub.
+It was after that fourth phone call that Mina decided his officers would have to storm the back bathrooms of the nightclub.

 “I wasn’t going to sit here in this command post and hear that explosion, knowing that he was going to blow up everyone, all those hostages inside that club, because there were many hostages left inside,” he said.

-After getting Mina’s go-order, the SWAT team moved towards the back bathrooms where they knew hostages were hiding.
+After getting Mina’s go order, the SWAT team moved toward the back bathrooms where they knew hostages were hiding.

 “They said, ‘Hey, we’re going to push the air conditioning unit in, but before we do, you guys have to catch it because if you let it drop or make any noise, the killer is going to know where you’re at, and he might shoot through the walls and kill you,’” said Canty.

-Note: Editor’s note: Jahqui Sevilla was killed early Monday in a car crash.